What is Free Software?

 The FSF advocates for free software ideals as outlined in the Free Software Definition, works for the adoption of free software and free media formats and organizes activist campaigns against threats to user freedoms such as Windows 7, Apple’s iPhone and OS X, DRM on ebooks and movies, and software patents.

 Piwik.org is a proud member of the FSF.

 Piwik integrates with other free softwares

-Piwik also integrates with most of the popular open source web publishing platforms, web framework and ecommerce shops.
+Piwik also integrates with most of the popular free/libre web publishing platforms, web framework and ecommerce shops.
 Click on the image to learn more!